dobernike/Interview-tasks/exercises/readme.md

 `As 'n' increased by one, we had to do way, way more stuff, or (n*n) things total`

 `this would be n^2, or quadratic runtime`

+## memoization

+Store the arguments of each function call along with the result.
+If the function is called again with the same arguments, return the precomputed result, rather than running the function again